tdwg/bdq/tg2/_review/docs/supplement/index.md

 The combination of `Information Element` and Evaluation was called the Term-Action in the GitHub issues used to develop the tests.
 This combination was found useful for sorting and classifying Tests.

 If the `Information Element` is a single term (e.g. `dwc:countryCode`), the information element component of the label is just the term local name placed in all upper case (e.g. COUNTRYCODE).
-If the `Information Element` is composed of several terms, these are labeled with a description of the combined `Information Elements`, an Abstract Information Element Label, e.g. "YEARMONTHDAY"
+If the `Information Element` is composed of several terms, these may simply be concatenated for example "YEARMONTHDAY" or "COUNTRYCOUNTRYCODE".
+Alternately, several terms may be labeled with a abstract description of the combined specific `Information Elements`, an `Abstract Information Element` label, for example "POLYNOMIAL" or "CLASSIFICATION".

 In some cases we have departed from this simple convention in labels for more complex Tests to permit easy identification of the nature of the Test:
 * The evaluation LESSTHAN is framed in a different order as {informationelement}_LESSTHAN_{informationelement}. e.g. [VALIDATION_MINDEPTH_LESSTHAN_MAXDEPTH](../terms/bdqtest/index.md#VALIDATION_MINDEPTH_LESSTHAN_MAXDEPTH)